 What does home insurance cover?

 British insurers can provide guidance on calculating this figure accurately.
-Remember, if your property has unique features or is of standard construction, the rebuilding costs might differ from average estimates.
+Remember, if your property has unique features or is not of standard construction, the rebuilding costs might differ from average estimates.

-Some policies offer unlimited cover, but it's worth shopping around to find a policy that matches your specific needs.
 If you're considering whether to buy buildings and contents insurance separately or as a combined policy, evaluate the cost and convenience.
 Often, purchasing contents cover separately allows for more tailored protection, especially if you have high-value items.

 Home insurance policies can include various optional extras for extra cover.
-Home emergency cover is one such option, providing assistance in urgent situations like a burst pipe or boiler breakdown.
-Accidental damage cover is another addition, covering unintentional damage to your property or belongings.
+Home emergency cover is one such option, assisting in urgent situations like a burst pipe or boiler breakdown.

 Public liability insurance is also worth considering.
 It covers legal costs and compensation payments if someone is injured or their property is damaged and you are held responsible.
 While these extras increase the cost of your policy, they can offer significant peace of mind.